 Served with something like Bombay potatoes or even spooned over plain rice and you have a fantastic Indian main.

-If you are feeling really adventurous using this chicken mix to replace the chicken mix in my biriyani recipe is heavenly!
+If you are feeling really adventurous using this to replace the chicken mix in my biriyani recipe is heavenly!

 - 1 Tbsp Chili Flakes